The Best Trail Running Shoes of 2022

 Nike has been working hard in recent years to catch up with other brands in the trail running arena.
 Indeed, while Nike is at the forefront of road running (it was the first to introduce a carbon-fiber plate shoe), it’s not the first brand that comes to mind when you imagine stunning mountain paths.

 The Terra Kiger had the reputation of being comfortable and offering a good ground feel but struggling with grip on the most technical trails.
 Until now.
-2021 marks a new era for the series, and the Nike Air Zoom Terra Kiger 7 now features an edgier build, with more lugs on the outsole to level up when it comes to traction.
+2021 has marked a new era for the series, and the Nike Air Zoom Terra Kiger 7 now features an edgier build, with more lugs on the outsole to level up when it comes to traction.
 The comfort and underfoot protection are also great with a few more millimeters of React foam midsole.

 With better cushioning (without losing responsiveness), more protection, and more grip, the Terra Kiger has ultramarathon running in sight.
 Whether trail runners will trust it to go all the way remains to be seen!